TylerAldrich/SoftwareDev/README.md

 # Merging code into Master
 Once you're ready to merge your branch into the master branch (where only completed/working features live), go to the github repository, find your branch, and select 'Create Pull Request'.

-Name the Pull Request (PR) something that describes what you've done, and send it to someone else in the group for code review.
-This gives other people a chance to see what's being added to the codebase, so everybody has a good idea about what's going on and what changes have been made.
+Name the Pull Request (PR) something that describes what you've done.
+Tag someone in your group (Front end / Back end) using an '@' mention.
+This gives others a chance to see what's being added to the codebase, so everybody has a good idea about what's going on and what changes have been made.

+# Style
+Code should follow Google's [Python Style Rules](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html#Python_Style_Rules) for uniformity.

+# Testing
+All code should be tested using the [Python Unit Testing Framework](https://docs.python.org/2/library/unittest.html).